Swydo/custom-integrations/docs/guides/helloWorld.md

 To fulfil the first request we have to define a "dimension".
 A dimension defines how the data is grouped, in this case "per word" is what our users want.

+You can copy these fields to your `adapter.js` file.
+You'll notice the `init` command created an empty fields array.
+You can replace that array with the code below.

 ```javascript
 const wordField = {
     id: 'word',